Everything You Need To Know About The Canik TP9 Series

 TP9 Guns...Well, Are About Serious Value For Money

-There's a difference between cheap and inexpensive, which Canik TP9 pistols are a great exemplar of.
+There's a difference between cheap and inexpensive, which Canik TP9 pistols are a great examplar of.

 The party piece is without doubt the trigger, as TP9 pistol triggers are excellent.
-Very little slop, with smooth travel, a crisp break, and a short, positive reset.
+Very little slop, with smooth travel, a crisp break and short, positive reset.
+We won't mince words: it's better than a factory Glock trigger.
+It's better than a factory Smith and Wesson M&P trigger.
+It is arguably better than a factory Sig Sauer striker trigger, as it gives you a bit more feedback.

 On top of all that, Canik has kept up on developing trends within the industry and has changed and expanded the product lineup as time goes on to offer more options to more people.
 In previous eras, you had to buy a pistol and then take it to a gunsmith and spend a lot of money getting the options you wanted.
 More manufacturers are starting to offer the upgrades straight from the factory, including Canik.